Command Pattern Tutorial

 new diagram

-3. Select Class from diagram toolbar.
-Click on the diagram to create a class.
-Name it as Invoker.
+3. Select Class from the diagram toolbar.
+Click on the diagram to create a class and name it Invoker.

 new invoker

-4. Move the mouse cursor over the Invoker class, and drag out Aggregation > Class to create an associated class Command.
+4. Move the mouse cursor over the Invoker class and drag out Aggregation > Class to create an associated class named Command.

 create command class